Retirement Planning

 Under the RCPS, there are options such as the Partnership scheme where your employer contributes and you decide how much you pay in.
 Your employer will also match your payments up to a further 3% of pensionable salary.
 You do not have to make any payments but you are still saving for retirement.

-The details behind PASA analysis can be found on the Retirement Living Standards - external link - page.
+The details are on the Retirement Living Standards - external link - page.

 State Pension